Flannelette and beard optional.

 Where: Gooding Drive, Carrara

-When: Every Saturday and Sunday, 7am to 3pm
+When: Every Saturday and Sunday, 7am – 3pm

 Emerald Lakes Gourmet Food and Craft Markets

 Feeling a bit fancy?
-Described as a complete alfresco gourmet shopping experience with an international ambience, head to Emerald Lakes for some of our region’s best street food and fresh produce.
-There’s Australian seafood, grain fed and hormone free meats, free range eggs and homebaked goodies, plus stock up on gorgeous candles, melts and a myriad of unique crafts, all handmade with love.
-Aww.
+Described as a complete alfresco gourmet shopping experience with an international ambiance, head to Emerald Lakes for some of our region’s best street food and fresh produce.
+It’s also one of the few markets available for a mid-week meander to replenish the larder with quality essentials – with Australian seafood, grain fed and hormone free meats, free range eggs and home-baked goodies all on offer.
+Plus stock up on gorgeous candles, melts and a myriad of unique crafts, all handmade with love and arguably, still *somewhat* essential.. bc vibes are important too.

 Where: Emerald Lakes Complex, The Boulevard, Carrara